civilKaos82/the-rational-numbers-challenge/README.md

 7. Inversion / negation
 8. Reciprocation

 Make sure you understand the rules.
 Use examples on pen and paper and make sure you can, say, add two rational numbers by hand.
+If it helps you, you can write this as pseudocode at the top of your ```rational_number.rb``` file.

 ###Release 1 : Fill in the RationalNumber class

 You've been provided with a skeleton `RationalNumber` class with methods to fill in.
 Assume the input is always another `RationalNumber` instance.
 Ruby has a built-in `Rational` class; don't use it!
+Do, on the other hand, write tests to check your output.
+If you need help on any of the math, just ask!

 The point of this challenge is to see how something like Ruby's `Rational` might be implemented on the inside, and also to see how object-oriented design can implement concrete and abstract systems alike.